-In putting the final touches on my forthcoming novel, OUTSIDE THE LIMELIGHT (five weeks to pub day!)
-I decided to include a glossary of ballet terms in the back of the book.
+In putting the final touches on my novel, OUTSIDE THE LIMELIGHT, back in 2016, I decided to include a glossary of ballet terms in the back of the book.
 Which made me pause and consider just how one constructed one’s own glossary of ballet terms.
-Do you borrow from a dictionary, or a wiki page, or a long-established dance company’s web page?
+Do you borrow from a dictionary, or a Wiki page, or a long-established dance company’s web page?
 Do you credit each and every word, so as to avoid being called a plagiarist?
-It seemed to me that the best way to go about it was to create a glossary from scratch, but, whoa, that might take days, even weeks, to achieve.
+It seemed to me that the best way to go about it was to create a glossary from scratch, but, whoa, that could take days, even weeks, to achieve.
 I didn’t have that kind of time.
-I had, in essence, twenty-four hours to throw one together.
-And then I started thinking that readers didn’t really need yet one more formal description of ballet terms anyway.
-I wanted to create the kind of description that sounded like I was talking to you, my reader, just giving you a quick mental image.
+I had, in essence, twenty-four hours to throw one together, in order to meet a deadline.
+And then I started thinking that readers didn’t really need yet one more formal description of ballet terms, anyway.
+I wanted to create the kind of description that sounded like I was talking to you, dear reader, just giving you a quick mental image.
 So.
 Here you go.
-These are terms you’ll find in OUTSIDE THE LIMELIGHT, so it isn’t a comprehensive list at this time.
-I’m thinking what I’ll do, however, is gradually add a few words and slowly build it up.
-Got a term you’d like explained in laymen’s terms?
-Shoot it my way!
-I’d love to make this the easiest understood glossary of ballet terms out there.
+These are terms you’ll find in OUTSIDE THE LIMELIGHT and OFF BALANCE, Book 1 of the Ballet Theatre Chronicles, so it isn’t a comprehensive list.
+There are hundreds of ballet terms–maybe more.
+But, tell you what.
+If you found a baffling ballet term you’d like explained in laymen’s terms, comment below, or send it my way via “contact me,” and I’ll add it in, here.
+I’d love to make this the most easily understood glossary of ballet terms out there.
 Or maybe the most irreverent.
 Or fun.
 Because this ballet thing, it’s supposed to be fun, right?
 Especially for my fellow adult ballet learners.

 So, without further ado, here you go!